hswolff/react-everyday/README.md

 - [ ] Cache dates that have pictures in data and lazily sync when a project is loaded
 - [x] https://docs.expo.io/versions/v29.0.0/sdk/filesystem
 - [ ] Add TypeScript definitions to the Selector component of react-copy-write
+- [ ] Migrate off of react-copy-write to plain React Context

 Project Screen